crcdng/hen-timeline/timeline.md

 ###  Introduction

 [Hic et Nunc](https://www.hicetnunc.xyz/) (abbreviated H=N, sometimes HEN or hen) is the first NFT art place on the [Tezos](https://tezos.com/) blockchain.
 This brief timeline is meant to help preserve common memory by capturing some of the key events that led up to the current phenomenon.
-Therefore it puts focus on H=N itself and does not attempt to serve as a timeline of blockchains, NFTs or crypto art in general.
+Therefore it puts focus on H=N itself, not trying to serve as a timeline of blockchains, NFTs or crypto art in general.
 For these topics some excellent resources are available, e.g:

 * https://decal.furtherfield.org/2020/05/22/a-blockchain-art-history-timeline/ by Furtherfield
 * https://ostachowski.com/about/what-is-crypto-art-or-nft-art/history-of-crypto-art/ by Martin Lukas Ostachowski
 * https://nfttimeline.com/

-It will be up to to the people to make sense of the phenomenon that is officially operating since March 1, 2021 and has reached 100.000 minted NFTs three months later.
-Beyond the numbers, the events listed below might provide clues while some strands appear: a set of experiments in various directions amid an exploding crypto art energy debate, Twitter as a nervous system, a frictionless “open for all“ art platform.
-However [this tweet](https://twitter.com/mattmedved/status/1385760755958562816) by Matt Medved captures an aspect of H=N that goes beyond rational analysis and explanations.
-Around the same time in April I [wrote](https://twitter.com/crcdng/status/1386658359290613760) “it feels a bit like the place you visit together after the grand gallery opening to have fun and explore” and shared a bit later my [impressions](https://twitter.com/crcdng/status/1386730188654977031)  during the second OBJKT4OBJCT weekend: “a new community of artists and curators is emerging, an art system within the art system”.
+It will be up to everyoe individually to make sense of a phenomenon that is operating since March 1, 2021 and has reached 100.000 minted NFTs three months later.
+Beyond the numbers, the events listed below might provide clues while some strands appear: a set of experiments in various directions, an exploding crypto art energy debate, Twitter as a nervous system and amplifier, a frictionless “open for all“ art platform, Proof-of-Work vs. Proof-of-Stake.

+However, [this tweet](https://twitter.com/mattmedved/status/1385760755958562816) by Matt Medved captures another aspect of H=N that goes beyond rational analysis and historical explanations.
+Around the same time in April I [wrote](https://twitter.com/crcdng/status/1386658359290613760) “it feels a bit like the place you visit together after the grand gallery opening to have fun and explore” and shared my [impressions](https://twitter.com/crcdng/status/1386730188654977031) won during the second OBJKT4OBJCT weekend: “a new community of artists and curators is emerging, an art system within the art system”.

 This is for that community.